Taxes, Incentives, and Support Resources

 How it Works?

-1. STC analyzes the project to determine necessary criteria has been met.
-This step requires the company to complete a project intake form and provide any additional required data to STC.
+1. STEDC analyzes the project to determine necessary criteria has been met.
+This step requires the company to complete a project intake form and provide any additional required data to STEDC.

-2. STC commissions an economic impact analysis to determine impacts of the project on the local economy.
+2. STEDC commissions an economic impact analysis to determine impacts of the project on the local economy.
 Potential gaps in fire protection services are computed and figured into preliminary benefit framework.

-3. Project specs and results of the Impact Study are reviewed and considered by STC’s Finance Committee.
+3. Project specs and results of the Impact Study are reviewed and considered by STEDC’s Finance Committee.

-4. Project specs and Impact Study are forwarded to STC’s Board of Commissioners with STC finance committee recommendations.
-Request for PILOT is either approved or denied by a vote of the STC Board of Commissioners.
+4. Project specs and Impact Study are forwarded to STEDC’s Board of Commissioners with STEDC finance committee recommendations.
+Request for PILOT is either approved or denied by a vote of the STEDC Board of Commissioners.
 Company may be asked to make a presentation to the board.

-5. STC takes ownership of project assets from the company and leases it back to the company based on the predetermined terms, including the PILOT payments and annual administrative fees.
+5. STEDC takes ownership of project assets from the company and leases it back to the company based on the predetermined terms, including the PILOT payments and annual administrative fees.

 6. Company makes annual PILOT payments to the Sheriff who distributes the PILOT payment to the applicable taxing bodies.

-7. Company pays administrative fee directly to STC.
+7. Company pays administrative fee directly to STEDC.

 8. Under the lease, company is responsible for all liabilities, upkeep, maintenance, insurance, etc. on the project.